 In my sculpture, I find a voice that expresses ideas more powerfully and beautifully than I could do through any other means.
-Bringing the pictures from my mind into the tangible inspires and fulfills me and is a way I can understand and share my self.
+Bringing the pictures from my mind into the tangible inspires and fulfills me and is a way I can understand and share myself.

-With many pieces, my focus is on telling the story simply through the figure itself, but just as frequently, I use the form as a substrate.
+With many pieces, my focus is on telling the story simply through the figure itself, but just as frequently, I use the form as a canvas.
 I often cover the body with text, juxtaposing a visceral reaction to the subtleties of body language with a time-based, cerebral response to the power of words.
 Relief imagery and motifs are also used at times to embellish the story of the piece.
 Both the text and relief work create patterns that obscure and at the same time emphasize the forms of the body, heightening the sense of being able to read a person’s interior landscape and experience through the external forms of the body.

 Often life-sized, my sculptures are built hollow, with no armature inside and fired in one piece.
-Large scale figurative sculpture fascinates me - both the physicality of building it and the way it leaves a palpable impression of another being in my space, one that silently demands my notice and attention.
+Large scale figurative sculpture fascinates me - both the physicality of building it and the way it leaves a palpable impression of another being in my space, one that demands my notice and attention.

-To pause for a few moments, lost in the experience of a sculpture, engaging in the questions, considerations and imagery as its story unfolds is ultimately sharing a moment in the imagination of the maker and opens the door for the viewer to ponder and create for themselves, if only in their mind.
+To pause for a few moments, lost in the experience of a sculpture, engaging in the questions, considerations and imagery as its story unfolds is ultimately sharing a moment in the imagination of the maker and opens the door for the viewer to ponder and begin creating for themselves, if only in their mind.